 - Competition Act 1998

 - Equality Act 2010

 The council’s competitive tender procedure includes a mandatory exclusion selection criteria regarding the Modern Slavery Act 2015.
-If a Supplier seriously misrepresents any factual information in filling in the Selection Questionnaire, and so induce an authority to enter into a contract, there may be significant consequences.
+If a Supplier seriously misrepresents any factual information when filling in the Selection Questionnaire, and so induces an authority to enter into a contract, there may be significant consequences.
 The Supplier may be excluded from the procurement procedure, and from bidding for other contracts for three years.
 If a contract has been entered into the Supplier may be sued for damages and the contract may be rescinded.
 If fraud, or fraudulent intent, can be proved, the Supplier or their responsible officers may be prosecuted and convicted of the offence of fraud by false representation, and the Supplier(s) must be excluded from further procurements for five years.

 Employees working within Children and Family Services and Adult Social Care undergo mandatory training which includes reference to Modern Slavery.